marklangbehn/pbase-rpm-installer/README.md

 #### PREREQUISITES
 Requires a Red Hat Enterprise Linux (EL) compatible operating system such as:
-- Red Hat EL 6, 7 or 8
+- Red Hat EL 7, 8 or 9 - including AlmaLinux and Rocky Linux
-- CentOS 6, 7, 8 including CentOS Steam 8
-- Amazon Linux 1 or 2 AMI
+- Amazon Linux 2 AMI or Amazon Linux 2022
-- AlmaLinux 8
-- Rocky Linux 8
-- Fedora 3x (tested on Fedora versions 31 through 34 for most RPM components)
+- Fedora 3x (tested on Fedora versions 33 through 36 for most RPM components)

 All `yum` install commands must be run as root user, or using sudo.